tocchan/guildhall/mp2/c29/assignments/a04/README.md

         - [ ] Push should depend on the ratio of the masses
         - [ ] Static and Kinematic objects assume infinite mass vs dynamic objects
         - [ ] Kinematic vs Kinematic resolves based on masses
-        - [ ] Static objects never move, and should fully push the other object
+        - [ ] Static objects never move, and should fully push the other object if it is not static.
-        - [ ] Two static objects do not correct
+        - [ ] Two static objects do not correct at all.
     - [ ] Calculate **normal impulse** at point of collision.
     - [ ] `Rigidbody2D::ApplyImpulseAt` to both objects (`impulse` to A, `-impulse` to B)
 - [ ] `Rigidbody2D::ApplyImpulseAt( vec2 worldPos, vec2 impulse )` implemented
     - [ ] Impulse uses force to apply an instant change in velocity
         - `delta_velocity = impulse * inverse_mass`
     - [ ] Ignore `worldPos` for now, it is there for when we apply rotational forces
+- [ ] Make sure your game creates polygons as `STATIC` by default, and discs create as `DYNAMIC` by default

 ------

 ## Resources